sevensixteeeen/Pandas-lib./README.md

 })
 ```

-A `DataFrame` is just a dict of `Series` sharing the same index — that mental model explains most of pandas' behavior.
+A `DataFrame` is just a dict of `Series` sharing the same index.
+That mental model explains most of pandas' behavior.

 ---